 -An act providing incentives to government and private health institutions promoting and practicing rooming-in and breast-feeding.

 -Provision for human milk bank.

 -Sanction and Regulation”

 Thankfully, the system at Riverside Medical Center has drastically changed.
 All childbirth cases, whether through normal delivery or C-Section, are housed in the Mother-Baby Friendly Complex of the hospital.
-So there are no medical or surgical cases there apart from childbirth.There were pretty stringent rules around here, which are posted at the entrance of the wing.
+There are no medical or surgical cases there apart from childbirth, so the area is sterile and free from germs and viruses that cause common ailments.There were pretty stringent rules around here, which are posted at the entrance of the wing.

 What happened to the breast milk?
-Ain’t I supposed to have milk for my baby?
+Don’t I supposed to have breast milk for my baby?
 I went outside to the nurses’ station and thankfully, it was Nurse Josephine who I got to talk to.
 She encouraged me, saying that no, it is not true that I could not breastfeed.
 I just gave birth and the production of breast milk can be stimulated.
-She said that I am capable of producing milk.
+She said that it is natural for me as a mom and I am capable of producing milk.
 She told me that she will counsel me that day and so she did.

-So she went into my room and she taught me how to stimulate milk production, such as proper latching, how to pump, what to eat, and the like.
-Then she invited me to a breastfeeding seminar that afternoon, which was being held at one of the conference rooms at the hospital.
+So Nurse Josephine went into my room and taught me how to stimulate milk production, such as proper latching, how to pump, what to eat, and the like.
+Then she invited me to a breastfeeding seminar that afternoon, which was being held at one of the conference rooms at Riverside Medical Center.
 It was being hosted by breastfeeding advocate, Bacolod-based pediatrician Marxwynn Diente.

 I still had difficulty positioning baby with my right breast and it was my OB-Gyne who helped me correct the situation.

 Review of the Rooming-In System